Ashby West Lot TOD

 Adeline Roadway Reconfiguration

 The Ashby, Adeline, and Martin Luther King Jr. Way roadway pattern is not welcoming or safe for people traveling on foot or bike.
 A goal of the Adeline Corridor Specific Plan and JVP is to develop a pedestrian- and bike-friendly TOD.
 A prior planning study determined that it was feasible to convert some travel lanes on Adeline into a linear plaza – to put Adeline on a “road diet” – while preserving adequate traffic flow.
 In November 2022, the Berkeley City Council approved a road diet option for Adeline and directed staff to move forward with design.
-The City is beginning preliminary design in 2024.
+The City’s preliminary planning for this is now underway.

 Objective Design Standards

-The Objective Design Standards will be the rules approved by the City of Berkeley to govern how the developer designs the new buildings to be constructed on each BART property.
-These standards will set additional limits on what kind of construction can be built on the properties, and city planning staff will review the architect’s designs for consistency with the standards.
-The Objective Design Standards will be developed through an inclusive process that will include input from residents and other stakeholders, and will be finalized for Ashby following the selection of a developer.
+The Objective Design Standards (ODS) will be the rules approved by the City of Berkeley to govern how the developer designs the new buildings to be constructed on each BART property.
+These standards will set additional limits on what kind of construction can be built on the properties, and city planning staff will review the architects’ designs for consistency with the standards.
+The City released Preliminary ODS for the Ashby West Lot in 2024.
+Their final ODS for the site will be developed in 2026 through an inclusive process that will include input from residents and other stakeholders.

 Click here to see more information